Fixed home loan rates

 A fixed home loan rates, as the name suggests, is a home loan that has an interest rate that is set for a fixed period, such as three years.
 During this period your repayments will be locked in, making it easier to budget and giving you peace of mind that you won't have to factor in any unexpected rate changes that could impact your monthly household budget over the loan term.

 Banks will have fixed rate loans available for varying terms (up to 10 years) but the most popular terms for fixed rate home loans are between one and three years.
 Fixed home loans can have a higher interest rate than variable rate options so if you fix for a longer period of time you could end up paying a lot more if interest rates stay the same or go down over that period.
-Of course if rates go up the opposite will be true.
+Of course if rates go up the opposite will

 At the end of the fixed period, borrowers will have the option to select another fixed term or switch to a variable rate loan.
 The revert rate, ie the rate that the home loan will automatically revert to when the fixed period is over, is usually higher than the market rate so if you do choose to fix be prepared to shop around at the end of the term or negotiate with your lender to get a better deal for staying with them.